mailpile/python-passcrow/docs/README.md

 cryptocurrency wallets.

 Passcrow is a spin-off from Mailpile (<https://www.mailpile.is/>), the secure e-mail client.
-Passcrow is inspired by Mailpile's experience will be used in future versions of the app.
+Passcrow is inspired by Mailpile's experience and will be used in future versions of the app.